 Now that we’ve established the key ingredients that make up a great boba drink, let’s dive into the calories of each part.

-How much calories are because of the tea in bubble tea?
+How many calories are because of the tea in bubble tea?

 It doesn’t matter if you use a tea bag or actual tea leaves, the boiled water that is later steeped into tea has little to no calories at all.
 This is part of the reason why bubble tea doesn’t have many calories when you think about it.
-The base (the biggest portion in terms of ingredients in boba) doesn’t have many calories at all, let alone any.
+The base (the biggest part in terms of ingredients in boba) doesn’t have many calories at all.

 It’s the other ingredients or parts of the bubble tea that contain the calories but not as much as you’d think.